mit-6861/MIT-6861.github.io/_pages/project.md

 - provide feedback on selecting a reasonable baseline model
 - offer suggestions and feedback during designated Office Hours and address any egregious issues mentioned in your self-/peer- evaluation forms.

-Further, the last homework assignment is due Nov 2 (Mon) @ 11:59pm EST, providing you with over a month of dedicated time to work exclusively on your research project.
+Further, the last homework assignment is due Oct 31 (Mon) @ 11:59pm EST, providing you with over a month of dedicated time to work exclusively on your research project.

 ### READING RESEARCH PAPERS
 Effectively and efficiently reading research papers is a learned skill.
 In short though, a common and useful approach is to consider reading each paper in three stages: